 But we also need to create space for social/emotional learning.
 Some students have faced serious trauma in these last few months, some have faced more minor trauma, but we have all been affected by these last 6 months.
 We are all bringing different experiences back into the classroom and ignoring that would be doing a disservice to our students.

 Building relationships and giving students space to express their emotions is not a waste of time.
 One way to do this in elementary school is through morning meetings.
 This is based on the book The Morning Meeting Book.
-You can find out more about morning meetings in Beyond Classroom Management, but basically, you take 15-20 minutes in the morning every day to meet together as a class.
+You can find out more about morning meetings in Classroom Management 101, but basically, you take 15-20 minutes in the morning every day to meet together as a class.
 You can review academics, teach social skills, teach communication skills, and have some social interaction.

 In secondary education, you might do this through exit slips that ask more personal questions, allowing students to turn and talk for the last few minutes of class, or having students share in the beginning of class.
 This social time is especially needed if your school is very strict on social distancing.
 Students can be far apart physically, but you can help them feel closer emotionally and socially.